 Credits for icons to develop graphic: Luis Prado, Ed Harrison, Corpusdelictti, Dilla Chee, Anniken & Andreas, Blair Adams, Nikita Kozin, Artwork bean from: https://thenounproject.com/

-Homelessness Sustainable Development Goals
+Homelessness in the Sustainable Development Goals

 11. Make cities inclusive, safe, resilient and sustainable